-The Point of Contact will review the appeal and any supporting documentation provided by the student within five (5) business days of receipt.
+The Appeals Committee will review the Appeals Form and any supporting documentation within five (5) business days of receipt.
 Written notification of the decision regarding the appeal will be sent to the student within ten (10) business days after receipt of the appeal, except in the case of a pending investigation, in which case the response may require an additional (10) business days.